 This entry discusses the British version of Strictly, a show known under its U.S. version as Dancing with the Stars.
 There are several other versions, which can go into their own entries.The show debuted in 2004.
-Now (2012) on its tenth season, it's a Celebrity Talent Show in which 14 celebrities are paired up with professional dancers, the latter of whom have to teach the former how to dance.
+Now (2013) on its eleventh season, it's a Celebrity Talent Show in which 14 celebrities are paired up with professional dancers, the latter of whom have to teach the former how to dance.
 They dance each week and one couple is voted off each week via a combination of judges' scores and public voting until the final three compete in the final, which is decided by audience vote alone.note Although in several years one couple has had to drop out and there have been only two finalists as a result, and in 2012 there were four finalists.Each dance is marked out of ten by the four judges who consist of:

 Craig Revel Horwood - theatre choreographer and director; the nastiest and most brutally honest of the four judges.
 Likes anything innovative or unusual.

 Darcey Bussell - former prima ballerina; previously guest-judged the final stages of the 2009 series before taking over permanently in 2012.

 Len Goodman - professional ballroom dancer and coach; the head judge and has a tendency to be nicer, although he is a traditionalist.

 Bruno Tonioli - choreographer for TV and film; generally quite generous, flamboyant and Camp Gay (Craig is bisexual, but it's less obvious with him).